What is the difference between Bash shells and the Bash Script?

 Code compilers do not scan through the whole script as a block, instead they look at the code line-by-line.

 There are as many scripting languages as they are shells.
+There are different scripts for Korn, C and Zee shells.
 For example, the Bash Script takes the file extension .sh whereas the .ksh files are for Korn shells and .csh for c-shells.
 The syntax for these scripting languages also differ.
 The environments and how to set up these environments also differ - in part 8 and part 9 - you see that setting up the environments for Bash and Zish differ substantially.

 Shell scripts help system operators to manipulate files in the file system (FS) and set user read, write and execute levels to files and folders.